crossplane/crossplane/docs/stacks-guide-aws.md

 dbsubnetgroup.storage.aws.crossplane.io/aws-network-config-dbsubnetgroup condition met
 ```

-We need to retrieve the SubndtIDs for subsequent resources:
+We need to retrieve the SubnetIDs so other resources can use them:

 ```bash
 RDS_SUBNET_GROUP_NAME=$(kubectl get -f "dbsubnetgroup.yaml" -o=jsonpath='{.spec.groupName}')